Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Multi-objective optimization: main concepts and problem description

-where the notation $Pf(x)$ refers to the probability that a process configuration $x$ is feasible (estimated as the fraction of replications in which the configuration resulted in a feasible outcome).

-As the performance evaluation is expensive, the optimization algorithm should be able to detect (nearly) Pareto-optimal solutions within a small number of experiments required; we just cannot afford to collect large amounts of experimental data.
-In the following section, we discuss how the use of Gaussian Process Regression combined with Bayesian optimization allows us to develop such a data-efficient optimization approach.
+where the notation $\text{PoF}(\mathbf{x})$ refers to the \emph{probability of feasibility} of any given process configuration $\mathbf{x}$ (estimated as the fraction of replications in which the configuration resulted in a feasible outcome).
+As the performance evaluation is expensive, the optimization algorithm should be able to detect (nearly) Pareto-optimal solutions within a small number of experiments required; collecting large amounts of experimental data is simply financially infeasible.
+In the following section, we discuss how the use of Bayesian optimization allows us to develop such a data-efficient optimization approach.